Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Clicker_writeup.markdown

 ```
 ## Privilege Escalation

-Then after logging in i ran **Sudo -l** as a sanity check and we could run the following  tje /opt/monitor.sh script with sudo
+Then after logging in i ran **Sudo -l** as a sanity check and we could run the following  the /opt/monitor.sh script with sudo

 ![Can run script as root](/assets/img/Clicker/Clicker_10.png)